top of page

 Note:

 I do a lot of work with hydrogen peroxide.
 A hydrogen peroxide residual in a sample to be tested for COD will "falsely" increase the COD.
 Therefore, the hydrogen peroxide residual must be removed before running the COD test.
-Opposite to the impact hydrogen peroxide has on COD, is the impact it has on the biochemical oxygen demand (5-day BOD) test.
-In the presence of hydrogen peroxide the BOD test will give a false low value.
+Opposite to the impact hydrogen peroxide has on COD, is the impact hydrogen peroxide has on the biochemical oxygen demand (5-day BOD) test.
+In the presence of hydrogen peroxide, the BOD test will give a false low value.

 A logical approach to removing the hydrogen peroxide residual from a sample would be to add an oxygen scavenger (sodium sulfite, sodium bisulfite, etc.).
 In my case, working with industrial wastewater applications where the hydrogen peroxide concentration in the sample could be >20,000 mg/L, you end up needing a fairly high concentration of bisulfite to quench the peroxide residual.
 This too, will add COD to the sample.
 In order to account for this, and this can really add to the workload, you need to prepare a separate sample with distilled water dosed with the amount of bisulfite used for quenching the hydrogen peroxide, and run the COD on this sample.
 This result will then need to be subtracted from the wastewater sample COD value.